san-kumar/laravel-crud/README.md

 create a Zip archive of all the removed files too.

-# Roadmap

-- Add support for Livewire
-- Add support for Laravel Jetstream

 # License

 The software is licensed using a MIT License.
 It means you